Statistical methods used to combine the effective reproduction number, R(t), and other related measures of COVID-19 in the UK: Methods

+As some of the model estimates maybe skewed, the use of $Q_i(50)$ for an approximation of $yi$ may not be optimal and an adjusted estimate required.
+First, the degree of skewness of the estimates, $SK_i$, is calculated and assessed using Bowley's formula\cite{Bowley1920}:

-\item To ensure the candidate model estimates, $\widehat{y_i}$ and $\widehat{se_i}$, are appropriate approximations of $y_i$ and $se_i$, assess the degree of skewness using an absolute value of 0.5 to indicate a moderate or higher level of skewness\cite{Bulmer1979}: \begin{itemize} \item If $|SK_i|\leq0.5$, then skewness is deemed sufficiently small and fit a normal distribution to the percentiles, i.e. $\widehat{y_i}=Q_i(50)$ and $\widehat{se_i}=se_i^*$ from Equation \eqref{standard_error}; \item If $|SK_i|>0.5$, then fit a Gamma distribution by using the percentiles and incorporating the \texttt{psoptim} optimisation call from the \texttt{pso} package\cite{Bendtsen2012} in R\cite{RCoreTeam2019}, with appropriate data transformations incorporated and back-transformed following the optimisation process if required. $\sqrt{\sigma_i^{2}}$ from the optimisation process can then be used as a conservative estimate of $\widehat{se_i}$, and the corresponding mean from the optimisation process used for $\widehat{y_i}$. \end{itemize} \end{enumerate}
+An absolute value of 0.5 is then used to indicate a moderate or higher level of skewness\cite{Bulmer1979}.
+If $|SK_i|\leq0.5$, then skewness is deemed sufficiently small and a normal distribution can be fitted to the percentiles, i.e. $\widehat{y_i}=Q_i(50)$ from Equation \eqref{yi} and $\widehat{se_i}=se_i^*$ from Equation \eqref{standard_error}.
+However, if $|SK_i|>0.5$, then an adjustment to the estimates are required.
+First, appropriate transformations to the percentiles are made: if the estimates are negatively skewed the quantiles are inverted i.e. $Q_i(5)$, $Q_i(50)$, $Q_i(95)$ $\,\to\,$ -$Q_i(95)$, -$Q_i(50)$, -$Q_i(5)$; and a positive constant is added, where applicable, to ensure the adjusted quantiles are positive.
+A gamma distribution is fit to the adjusted percentiles by minimizing the sum of squared distance between the percentiles of the gamma distribution and those of the model estimates using a Particle Swarm Optimisation (PSO) algorithm\cite{Kennedy1995}.
+The PSO is performed using the \texttt{psoptim} optimisation call from the \texttt{pso} package\cite{Bendtsen2012} in R\cite{RCoreTeam2019}.
+This optimizes the non-linear function via an algorithm using a series of learning parameters\cite{Kennedy1995}.
+Further details on the process are provided by Kennedy\cite{Kennedy1995}, Yang\cite{YANG201499}, and Bendtsen\cite{Bendtsen2012}.
+The square-root of the variance from the optimisation process can then be used as a conservative estimate of $\widehat{se_i}$, and the corresponding mean from the optimisation process, after a suitable back-transformation applied, can be used for $\widehat{y_i}$.
+Although the adjusted estimates remain skewed, the use of REML for a meta-analysis is robust even in the case of extreme non‐normal distributions\cite{Kontopantelis2012, Kontopantelis2012a}.